-Both Schindler and Sendler were awarded the status of “Righteous Among the Nations, ” but almost nothing is known about the many millions of Christian Poles who were slaughtered or placed into forced Nazi labor camps?
+Both Schindler and Sendler were awarded the status of “Righteous Among the Nations, ” but almost nothing is known about the many millions of Christian Poles who were slaughtered or placed into Nazi forced labor and death camps?
 All of the people in Poland suffered enormously during the Holocaust−both Jews and Christians.
 Six million Polish people died, and half of these were Christians.

 What about this other half who have been forgotten or at times ignored, trivialized or maligned?
 The unintended consequence of forgetting their story has resulted in minimizing the persecution and immense tragedy of the Polish Christians during the Nazi reign of terror.
 Too often false generalizations about Christian collaboration with the Nazis against the Jews were made to deflect attention away from the huge numbers of Christian who were victimized and perished during the most destructive war in history.